Flipping houses can be a great way to make a living or a handy lump of cash quickly, however it involves

 CGT – Capital Gains Tax – Property Investors

-An individual or group may buy an investment property, do an initial renovation to get a higher rent, with the intention to rent the property as a long-term investment.
+An individual or group may buy an investment property, and do an initial renovation to get a higher rent, with the intention to rent the property as a long-term investment.
 However, after a short period of time for various reasons, the investment property needs to be sold.

 - Not entitled to an ABN